 The Wirrn would also appear in the Eighth Doctor book adventure, ‘Placebo Effect’.
 They were also in the BBV audio drama called ‘Wirrn: Race Memory’, starring Sarah Sutton and Keith Drinkel.
 Sarah recalled something about the Wirrn when she was doing the ‘Behind the Sofa’ feature on Blu-ray. 😀

-On Disc 2 of the ‘Doctor Who – The Collection – Season 12’ Blu-ray, the movie/omnibus version of ‘The Ark In Space’; the ‘New Frontier’ making-of documentary; the model effects roll footage; the BBC1 trailer; the CGI effects option for the story; the CGI effects roll footage; the 3-D Technical Schematics; the Roger Murray-Leach interview; the stereo sound audio mix option for the story; the DVD audio commentary; the info-text commentary option and the ‘Radio Times Listing’ PDF can also be found on there.
-The photo gallery for ‘The Ark In Space’ has been updated for 2018 on the Blu-ray.
+On Disc 2 of the ‘Doctor Who – The Collection – Season 12’ Blu-ray, the movie/omnibus version of ‘The Ark In Space’; the ‘New Frontier’ making-of documentary; the model effects roll footage; the BBC1 trailer; the CGI effects option for the story; the CGI effects roll footage; the 3-D Technical Schematics; the Roger Murray-Leach interview; the mono sound audio mix option for the story; the DVD audio commentary; and the ‘Radio Times Listings’ PDF can also be found on there.
+The info-text commentary option and the photo gallery for ‘The Ark In Space’ have been updated for 2018 on the Blu-ray.